Healthytarian Eating Philosophy

 In recent years, I have moved away from snacking between the main meals and predominantly rely on my three main meals of the day as my nourishment for the day.

 I do not eat anything after dinner and in the past have maintained at minimum a 12-hour window between my last meal of the day and my first meal of the next day.
-In recent times, I have extended that fasting period to be between 14 to 16 hours by postponing my breakfast to around 10 am.
+In recent years, I have extended that fasting period to be between 14 to 16 hours.

 High-quality water that is from a wild spring or a clean well or is adequately filtered is my only fluid of choice each day.
 Although I drink between 1 to 2 liters (32 to 64oz) of water per day, I don’t count or aim for any specific amount to drink.
 I just take regular sips throughout the day, as needed, and never with any meals.
 The water is always at room temperature and is never refrigerated or with ice cubes.
 In the past, I enjoyed some homemade vegetable juices.
 On rare occasions, and only during cold periods, I have herbal tea or a warm cup of a cacao or carob drink.
 I never consume any coffee, soda, regular tea, dairy milk, alcohol, or any processed juices or beverages.